Bovidae: Ecology and behaviour

 The bovids have various methods of social organisation and social behaviour, which are classified into solitary and gregarious behaviour.
-Further, these types may each be divided into territorial and nonterritorial behaviour.
+Further, these types may each be divided into territorial and non-territorial behaviour.
 Small bovids such as the klipspringer, oribi, and steenbok are generally solitary and territorial.
 They hold small territories into which other members of the species are not allowed to enter.
 These antelopes form monogamous pairs.
 Many species such as the dik-dik use pheromone secretions from the preorbital glands and sometimes dung, as well, to mark their territories.
 The offspring disperse at the time of adolescence, and males must acquire territories prior to mating.
 The bushbuck is the only bovid that is both solitary and not territorial.
 This antelope hardly displays aggression, and tends to isolate itself or form loose herds, though in a favourable habitat, several bushbuck may be found quite close to one another.

 Excluding the cephalophines (duikers), tragelaphines (spiral-horned antelopes) and the neotragines, most African bovids are gregarious and territorial.
 Males are forced to disperse on attaining sexual maturity, and must form their own territories, while females are not required to do so.
 Males that do not hold territories form bachelor herds.
 Competition takes place among males to acquire dominance, and fights tend to be more rigorous in limited rutting seasons.
 With the exception of migratory males, males generally hold the same territory throughout their lives.
 In the waterbuck, some male individuals, known as "satellite males", may be allowed into the territories of other males and have to wait till the owner grows old so they may acquire his territory.
 Lek mating, where males gather together and competitively display to potential mates, is known to exist among topis, kobs, and lechwes.
 The tragelaphines, cattle, sheep, and goats are gregarious and not territorial.
 In these species, males must gain absolute dominance over all other males, and fights are not confined to territories.
 Males, therefore, spend years in body growth.